nuhmanpk/VisionScriptBot/README.md

 # VisionScriptBot
-A telegram bot that uses Google's Gemini Pro Vision API , Take a demo [here](https://t.me/visionscriptbot)
+A telegram bot that uses Google's Gemini Pro Vision API , Take a demo [here](https://t.me/visionscriptbot).
+New Version support prompts along with Images, Add your prompt in Image caption before uploading the Image.

 ### Gemini Vision Pro